SOLD OUT.png

 Summer Violin Camp (Violin Vibes 2026) will be a 1-week, fun and challenging approach to working with growing violinists to improve every aspect of their playing.
 The workshop will be led by our master violinist, Andrew Williams.
 In addition to solo and ensemble playing, Andrew will incorporate pedagogy, theory, and practical applications into each day.
 Other guest artists will attend as well, bringing an array of expertise in areas such as rhythmic study and playing pop song covers.

 Violin students will explore many diverse ways the violin is used throughout history up until today!
-From Bach to Rock will introduce students to American fiddle music as well as the violin in a rock group.
+From Classical to Fiddle will introduce students to American fiddle music as well as the violin in a rock group.
 Think Dave Matthew’s Band.
 The day will be spent learning songs in a group setting and in individual performance classes.

-Guest artists will include Jing Zheng, a member of the Phoenix Symphony, and other artists in the Valley who are masters of their craft and perform a wide range of music.
+Guest artists will include Dian D'Avanzo, a member of the Phoenix Symphony, and other artists in the Valley who are masters of their craft and perform a wide range of music.
 This week-long summer camp is sure to be inspirational and provide a healthy challenge.

 9 am to 10 am - Scales, Warm-Ups, Fiddle song & Harmony song